 We keep a bale of alfalfa to add to our compost as a brown as we tend to have a lot of vegetable scraps each day.
 In this way, we can also use the alfalfa as mulch for the gardens.

 Once your tumbler is full, make sure you close the lid properly.
 Then, you just need to give it time to get to work.
 The organic materials will start breaking down inside the tumbler producing heat.

-You can save up scraps from fruits and vegetables, coffee grounds, and more.
+You can save up scraps from fruits and vegetables, egg shells, coffee grounds, and more.
 Some people keep them in a container on their kitchen counter for a day or two before putting it in the composter.
 You can move the composter around to make it convenient to access.